eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 });
 ```

-To have a look at what the module file looks like, <a href="https://github.com/eddyerburgh/mock-vuex-in-vue-unit-tests-tutorial" target="_blank">check out the repo</a>.
+To have a look at what the module file looks like, <a rel="noopener" href="https://github.com/eddyerburgh/mock-vuex-in-vue-unit-tests-tutorial" target="_blank">check out the repo</a>.

 So now we're importing getters from out Vuex store module.
 This means we need to mock the state.